What is Bloomble?

 Cannabidiol exists in two states, CBD and CBD-a.
 Both are being studied to discover their individual effects on the body.
 CBD-a, which grows directly on hemp and cannabis, shows a great potential for different types of treatment.
 However, its effects haven’t been researched as extensively as CBD.
 When CBD-a is heated to 248°F, it loses its acid chain in a process called decarboxylation (also referred to as “activation”) and becomes CBD.
 All CBD products go through this process.
 CBD has been well studied and has a more pronounced effect than CBD-a due to more efficiently binding to the body’s Cannabidiol receptors.

-As an organic product, CBD is a safer, natural alternative to synthetic options with little to no side effects.
+As an organic product, CBD is a safer, natural alternative to synthetic options.
 In hemp’s multi-thousand-year history, there has never been a recorded fatality.
 While CBD has been shown to be non-toxic even at extreme doses, you should consult your doctor if you plan on taking more than 300mg in a 24 hour period.

 Cannabinoids are a group of chemical compounds that are found in–but not exclusive to– cannabis.
 You can derive phytocannabinoids from pine needles and hops.
 Our body makes cannabinoids called endocannabinoids and act within the endocannabinoid system.
 At least 100 cannabinoids have been isolated from cannabis, but the most commonly recognized ones are cannabidiol (CBD), cannabinol (CBN), cannabigerol (CBG) and tetrahydrocannabinol (THC).